 1. Culture, innovation and entrepreneurship 2.
 Entrepreneurship by design: the construction of meanings and markets for cultural craft goods 3.
 Taking Sigmund Freud to the Guggenheim: the religio-erotic production of Frank Lloyd Wright 4.
 Who is more likely to walk the talk?
 The symbolic management of entrepreneurial intentions by gender and work status 5.
 Framing innovation practices in interstitial issue fields: open innovation in the NYC administration 6.
 When the petting zoo spawns into monsters: open dialogue and a venture’s legitimacy quest in crowdfunding 7.
 Generative imitation, strategic distancing and optimal distinctiveness during the growth, decline and stabilization of Silicon Alley 8.
 A double-edged sword: cultural entrepreneurship and the mobilisation of morally tainted cultural resources 9.
 Venturing into the cultural future: research opportunities at the nexus of institutions, innovation and impact

-Stine Grodal is Associate Professor at Boston University Questrom School of Business and Associate Professor of Sociology (by courtesy).
+Stine Grodal is Distinguished Professor of Entrepreneurship and Innovation at Northeastern University D’Amore-McKim School of Business.
 Her research examines the emergence and evolution of markets and industries with a specific focus on the strategies firms and other industry stakeholders use to shape and exploit new market categories.